-At December 31, 2022, we had \$27.5 billion in principal amount of consolidated fixed-rate debt outstanding, including current maturities thereof.
-Additionally, at December 31, 2022, we had \$1.1 billion of variable-rate debt, which includes our outstanding commercial paper notes.
+At December 31, 2023, we had \$28.0 billion in principal amount of consolidated fixed-rate debt outstanding, including current maturities thereof.
+Additionally, at December 31, 2023, we had \$1.0 billion of variable-rate debt, which includes our outstanding commercial paper notes.
 Due to the short term nature of commercial paper notes, we view the interest rates charged in connection with these instruments as variable.

 The Board of Governors of the Federal Reserve System lowered benchmark interest rates three times during 2019 and twice during 2020.
-Benchmark interest rates remained near zero during 2021 but increased seven times in 2022, once in 2023 and are expected to rise further in 2023.
+Benchmark interest rates remained near zero during 2021 but increased seven times in 2022, four times in 2023 and are not expected to fall until 2024.
 Should interest rates increase significantly, the amount of cash required to service our debt (including any future refinancing of our fixed-rate debt instruments) would increase.
 Additionally, from time to time, we may enter into interest rate swap arrangements, which could increase our exposure to variable interest rates.
 As a result, significant increases in interest rates could have a material adverse effect on our financial position, results of operations and cash flows.